Accessibility Statement for Lincoln.gov.uk

 The colour of our websites visual user interface components do not offer a low contrast option for visually impaired users.
 We have approached this issue with our website supplier.
 They will investigate and provide a quote for a long term solution.

 We are partially compliant.
 We intend to review the use of headings and descriptive labels on each document page or table.
 This will be continually reviewed using automated html website scanning software.

 Our content editors will receive further training and continue working towards updating html page headings and labels to ensure they describe page content, topic and purpose in Plain English.

 We are partially compliant.
 Not all page labels describe its associated input element.
 Some of our website page content is long and does not provide important cues and instructions that will benefit people with disabilities.

 We are working with our content editors and service areas to constantly review content and to make changes as required.
 There may also be a requirement to raise this issue with our website supplier to investigate any parent page template issues.

 This accessibility statement was last updated on 20 January 2021.

 PDFs and other documents

-PDFs and documents that you need to download to access any of our services should also be fully accessible.
-However, we know that some of our existing documents (published before 23 September 2018) aren’t.
+PDFs and documents you download to access any of our services should also be accessible.
+However, we know that some of our existing documents aren’t.

 For example, some of them: